 An archetypical character appearing in myths, folk tales, religious texts, and literature, the trickster ironically transgresses cherished social conventions and beliefs in order to create new or reaffirm existing conventions.
 This seminar will first examine the trickster as a literary motif and question how such a construct can limit our understanding of the trickster of specific times and places.
 We will then explore how Chinese writers used the trickster to challenge literary and cultural norms in a variety of texts, including historical, religious, and philosophical texts; literary and folk tales; and the Ming-dynasty novel, Journey to the West, featuring the naughty Monkey King, Sun Wukong.

-Andrew Miller (Core)
+Andrew Miller (Core Program)

 CSP65 URBAN FICTIONS: THE MODERN CITY IN LITERATURE AND OTHER ARTS.